1. Skip to content

 When Hamas was formed during the first Palestinian uprising, the intifada, at the end of the 1980s in the fight against Israeli occupation, Sinwar contributed to setting up Hamas' military wing, the Qassam Brigades.
 In the early years of Hamas' existence, he was responsible for the fight against individuals within the organization's own ranks suspected of collaborating with Israel.
 Sinwar was so brutal that he became known as the "Butcher of Khan Younis."

-He was later handed four life sentences for killing two Israeli soldiers.
-Sinwar spent a total of 23 years in Israeli prison, during which he is said to have learned Hebrew.
+He was later handed four life sentences for killing two Israeli soldiers and several Palestinians who he suspected of collaboration.
+Sinwar spent a total of 22 years in Israeli prison, during which he is said to have learned Hebrew.
 He was released in 2011 by Israeli Prime Minister Benjamin Netanyahu as part of a prisoner exchange.

 ICC prosecutor requests warrants for Israeli, Hamas leaders